topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### Full webhook processing

-Full webhook processing use an external script to run Bashbot similar like for polling Telegram updates.
+Full webhook processing use an external script to imitate Bashbot polling mode with webhook.
-There is no support for running as support for running the script in background, as a service or an other user.
+There is no support for running the script in background, as a service or an other user.

 1. Default webook method must work first!
 2. run `bashbot.sh` to setup bashbot to run with your user id
 2. Create fifo: `mkfifo data-bot-bash/webhook-fifo-botname` and give apache server write access to it
-3. Start script for Bashbot batch mode:\
+3. Start script to imitate Bashbot polling mode:\
 `bin/process-batch.sh --startbot --watch data-bot-bash/webhook-fifo-<botname>`

-In batch mode Bashbot read updates from given file instead from Telegram server. `--startbot` run Bashbot staturaup actionsi (_e.g. load addons, start TIMER, trigger first run_). `--watch` mean to wait for new updates instead to exit on end of file.
+The script read updates from given file line by line and forward updates to Bashbot update processing. `--startbot` run Bashbot startup actions
+(_e.g. load addons, start TIMER, trigger first run_) and `--watch` mean wait for new updates instead of exit on end of file.

 To switch back to default processing delete fifo `data-bot-bash/webhook-fifo-<botname>` and kill `bin/process-batch.sh`.